-To calculate the amount of pounds you could potentially store under the bed, we used the following weights.
-A 5 gallon bucket of wheat weighs roughly 37 lbs., beans 35 lbs., white sugar 35 lbs., rolled oats 20 lbs., white rice 36 lbs., and spaghetti 30 lbs.
+To calculate the number of pounds you could potentially store under the bed, we used the following weights.
+A 5-gallon bucket of wheat weighs roughly 37 lbs., beans 35 lbs., white sugar 35 lbs., rolled oats 20 lbs., white rice 36 lbs., and spaghetti 30 lbs.
 We will use 35 lbs. for each bucket to calculate the weight.

 Theoretically, if the bed frame doesn’t get in the way, you could store a lot of buckets under the bed.
 By eliminating, the bed frame would allow you to store the following amounts under your bed:

 - Twin – 18 buckets = 630 lbs.